rodolfonei/rodolfonei/README.md

 - Currently working full-time as a Fullstack Developer on a Hospital Information System development team
 - Volunteer developer at [Enciv](https://github.com/EnCiv)
-- I'm currently learning ReactJS, AWS and Test Automation
+- Learning ReactJS, AWS and Test Automation
 - I'm looking to collaborate on open-source projects that have social impact and are related to public interests

 ### Skills